You know, people are quite creative and have made some effective, if not a bit funny, solutions to the Oculus Rift sensor mount problem.

 Buy a sensor mount: VideoSecu 2-6 inch Wall/Ceiling Mounts.

-I recommend it as my number one pick because they are incredibly sturdy, can be turned and rotated in whatever way you want, and is already used by many Oculus Rift users.
+I recommend it as my number one pick because they are incredibly sturdy, can be turned and rotated in whatever way you want, and are already used by many Oculus Rift users.

 They come in two, so if you have three or more sensors, two of these need to be ordered.